cristian-sulea/cristian-sulea-net/site/index.md

 With over 24 years of building software, I guess one could say I'm a senior.
-And with my experience and understanding of how software is used to solve business problems, hopefully an expert as well.
+And with the experience and understanding of how software is used to solve business problems, hopefully an expert as well.

 ## Experience